 Wikipedia has several typical CBPP characteristics.
 While centrally based standards are required, work on different entries and topics is to a large extent modular, allowing people to concentrate on their area of interest.
 The volunteers take on different tasks from correcting language and improving indexing, to writing and maintaining larger articles.
 The contributions rather than the formal qualifications matter.
-For example, a professor ment License can be used for all types of documents.
-However, the CC is designed for other types of media as well.
+For example, a professor in one area will have little merit within his topic in Wikipedia until he or she has made contributions deemed significant enough by the community.
+But as the size of the project increased, more structure was needed.
+A formal hierarchy based on merit has therefore developed from editors and bureaucrats, to stewards with increasing responsibilities and